keboola/connection-docs/overview/index.md

 - *manipulate* and augment the extracted data with other data, and finally,
 - *write* the results to a destination system.

-For example, you might use KBC to *extract* data about your customers from your Salesforce CRM.
-You can also *extract* comments from your Facebook page and find sentiment in them.
-You can then join those data sets together with weather reports, and *write* everything into Tableau Online, where you can build reports and analyze your customers' behavior.
-This is, of course, just a simple example of what Keboola Connection can be used for.
+To give a simple example of what this means, you might use KBC to *extract* data about your customers from your Salesforce CRM.
+Then you *extract* comments from your Facebook page and find sentiment in them.
+After that, you join those data sets together with weather reports, and *write* everything into Tableau Online in order to create reports and analyze your customers' behavior.

 ## Keboola Connection Overview
 KBC is a complex platform composed of many connected components.
 The chart below shows how KBC is structured and explains some commonly used terms.